Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

 ## Release Summary

-This release contains bug fixes to version 3.6.1 to restore and expand data support and to ensure Suggests packages are used conditionally.
+This release contains extending the functionality of to existing functions (from version 3.6.2) to new data.
+This version also contains improvements to tutorials for clarity.

 ## R CMD check results